August 2021 Novel Ideas: 32 Quick Lit Reviews

 This dual-timeline historical fiction novel is set in both WWII London, where we see a floundering Nancy Mitford as a bookseller, getting inspired to write The Pursuit of Happiness, and the present day, where another floundering writer is looking to Mitford for inspiration.

-Nancy is the character that shines in this book and I love that she’s such a dynamic force.
+Nancy is the character that shines in this WWII books pick and I love that she’s such a dynamic force.

 Thanks to Graydon House and Netgalley for my review copy.
 All opinions are my own.